Siege of Port Arthur: Battle of 203 Meter Hill

 The highest elevation within Port Arthur, designated "203 Meter Hill", overlooked the harbor.
-The name "203-Meter Hill" is a misnomer, as the hill consists of two peaks (203 meters and 210 meters high, and 140 meters apart) connected by a sharp ridge.
+The name "203-Meter Hill" is a misnomer, as the hill consists of two peaks (203 meters and 210 meters high, and 140 m apart) connected by a sharp ridge.
 It was initially unfortified; however, after the start of the war the Russians realized its critical importance and built a strong defensive position.
 As well as the natural strength of its elevated position with steep sides, it was protected by a massive redoubt and two earth-covered keeps reinforced by steel rails and timber, and completely surrounded by electrified barbed wire entanglements.
 It was also connected to the neighboring strongholds on False Hill and Akasakayama by trenches.
 On top of the lower peak was the fortified Russian command post in reinforced concrete.
 The Russian defenders entrenched on the 203-meter summit were commanded by Colonel Tretyakov, and were organized into five companies of infantry with machine gun detachments, a company of engineers, a few sailors and a battery of artillery.

 On September 18, Japanese General Kodama visited General Nogi for the first time, and drew his attention to the strategic importance of 203 Meter Hill.

-Nogi directed the first infantry assault against the hill on September 20, but found its fortifications impenetrable to Japanese artillery and was forced to retreat by September 22 with over 2500 casualties.
+Nogi directed the first infantry assault against the hill on September 20, but found its fortifications impenetrable to Japanese artillery and was forced to retreat by September 22 with over 2,500 casualties.
 He then resumed his attempts to break through the fortifications at Port Arthur in other locations, culminating in a six-day general assault at the end of October, which cost the Japanese a further 124 officers and 3611 men.
 News of this defeat inflamed Japanese popular opinion against Nogi.
 General Yamagata Aritomo urged his court-martial, but Nogi was saved from this only through the unprecedented personal intervention of Emperor Meiji.
 However, Field Marshal Oyama Iwao found the continuing unavailability of the 3rd Army's manpower to be intolerable, and sent General Kodama Gentarō to compel Nogi to take drastic action, or else relieve him of command.
 Kodama returned to visit Nogi again in mid-November, but decided to give him one last chance.
 After arduous sapping work and an artillery assault with the new Armstrong 11-inch siege guns, mines were exploded underneath some of the Russian fortifications on the main defense perimeter from November 17–24, with a general assault planned for the night of November 26.
 Coincidentally, this was the same day that the Russian Baltic Fleet was entering the Indian Ocean.
 The assault contained a forlorn hope attack by 2600 men (including 1200 from the newly arrived IJA 7th Division) led by General Nakamura Satoru, but the attack failed, with direct frontal assaults on both Fort Erhlung and Fort Sungshu once again beaten back by the Russian defenders.
 Japanese casualties were officially 4,000 men, but unofficially perhaps twice as high.
 Russian General Roman Kondratenko took the precaution of stationing snipers to shoot any of his front line troops attempting to abandon their positions.